 FTS investors who are natural persons (not corporations) may also be entitled to an “investment tax credit” (“ITC”) equal to 15% of certain qualifying expenditures flowed-through to them under a FTS.
-In general terms, the expenses that qualify for this so-called “super-flow-through” tax benefit are those included in CEE incurred before 2013 in conducting mineral exploration activity from or above the surface of the earth to determine the existence, location, extent or quality of a mineral resource other than coal (certain preliminary sampling expenses are excluded).
+In general terms, the expenses that qualify for this so-called “super-flow-through” tax benefit are those included in CEE incurred in conducting mineral exploration activity from or above the surface of the earth to determine the existence, location, extent or quality of a mineral resource other than coal (certain preliminary sampling expenses are excluded).

 Federal ITCs claimed on CEE renounced to the investor on a FTS for a particular year are deducted from the investor’s CCEE in the following year.
 Since a negative CCEE balance at year-end is added back to the investor’s income, there could be a net income inclusion for the investor if no additional CCE is incurred in that later year.
 Also, it is important to note that the amount of provincial ITCs (see below) relating to CEE renounced to an investor under a FTS is deducted from the investor’s CCEE in the year the incentive is granted (typically the year in which the investor files the tax return claiming the provincial credit).
 Again, unless the investor has or incurs other CEE, this reduction to CCEE could create a negative CCEE balance and cause an income inclusion in the later year.
 This is illustrated in the chart at the link at the bottom of this page.